rajeevgade/git-deployer/README.md

 ## Required Permissions

+### Localhost

-If you are facing any issues regarding the permissions, then you need to run the following command in your project directory:
+If you are facing any issues with the permissions on your local machine, try running the following command in your project directory:

 ```bash
 $ sudo chmod -R 775 bootstrap/cache